ShibeMagazine/shibe-glossary/README.md

 Acknowledgments
 ---------------

 We would like to acknowledge the many cryptocurrency glossaries that came before ours and inspired us to create this repository.
-We would also like to thank the Shibes who have contributed to this project and continue to maintain it.

-In addition, we would like to extend a special thanks to Github for providing us with a platform to host our repository and collaborate with others.
-We would also like to thank OpenAI for ChatGPT, which provided us with general language samples that helped us create our glossary, as well as the text you're reading right now.
-Without these resources, our project wouldn't have come together so smoothly.